Young business entrepreneur woman working at home

 Start selling your products or services

-Once you’ve come up with a plan and have a legal structure in place, it’s time to test out your business idea and begin selling your products or services.
-Successful businesses are measured based on profitability, so you want to be sure there is a demand for what you’re offering.
+Once you’ve developed a plan and have a legal structure, it’s time to test out your business idea and begin selling your products or services.
+Business success is measured based on profitability, so you want to be sure there’s a demand for what you’re offering.

 Expect that there will be missteps in the beginning, and it may take time for you to gain traction.
-Be prepared to learn from your mistakes and adjust your strategy as you go.
-The important thing is that you’re creating a solution that’s relevant and fills a need for your customers.
+Be prepared to learn from your mistakes and adjust your strategy.
+The important thing is that you’re creating a relevant solution that fills a need for your customers.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.